 Class B, however, requires that you bet within the business.
 A few DC bars are set to become Class B sportsbooks, including Duffy’s, Wet Dog, and The Brig.

-Online sports betting is also legal in Virginia and is expected to launch in late 2020 or early 2021.
+Online sports betting is also legal in Virginia and is expected to launch in early 2021.

 What Can You Bet On In DC?